José Huizar: Transportation

 In 2009 Huizar was appointed to the Los Angeles County Metropolitan Transportation Authority Board of Directors.
 While on the board, he pushed for extended Metro hours, and greater attention to civil rights in transportation planning.
 He served on the board until 2013.

 Housing

 Huizar blocked and delayed the construction of 49 affordable housing units in his neighborhood for several years.

 Historic preservation

 In 2011 Huizar authored a motion to help extend the Mills Act, which incentivizes historic preservation by offering lower property taxes to those restoring historic structures.
 Also in 2010, Huizar also helped expand the Highland Park Historic Preservation Overlay Zone.
 Historic preservation is also a key aspect of the Bringing Back Broadway initiative.
 Huizar was criticized for land-use decisions that resulted in the loss of such historic landmarks as the Ambassador Hotel, Parker Center, Sixth Street Bridge and Lytton Savings.

 In 2008 Huizar created the Bringing Back Broadway initiative, a ten-year plan to revitalize the historic Broadway Theater District in Downtown Los Angeles.
 Huizar campaigned to bring back the Historic Downtown Los Angeles Streetcar.

-Unpaid Scholarships

-A podcast produced by The Binge and L.A.
-Taco titled Smoke Screen: The Sellout - A podcast about Jose Huizar has documented that scholarships awarded to Latinx high school students, some undocumented, interviewed 4 students that have never received the money.
-The scholarship titled "Jose Huizar Excellence in Education Scholarship" ranged from $500 to $1,000.